zzxxuu/cse15l-lab-reports/lab-report-2.md

 ![Image](截屏2022-05-02 下午4.39.59.png)
 * The problem here is that the code never reaches the end of the infinite while loop, causing the error of heap space.
 Therefore, all of the elements in the test file would be go over and the code will never stop.
 Therefore, our group made this if statement to break the loop if it reaches the end of it.
+Test file 2 casued this problem for it had a space in front of everything.

 ### Third Code Change